athmanar/my-uvpackage-creator/README.md

 pip install -e .
 ```

-The `-e` flag installs the package in editable/development mode.

-This means:
-- code changes update immediately
-- no reinstall required after edits

 ---

 # Usage

-Once installed, you can create a directory from anywhere in the terminal.
+Once installed, you can create project directory from anywhere in the terminal.

 ## Syntax